-As shown in this illustration the X axis is perpendicular to Y. Use tape or targets on the floor to set up and measure the O-X distance.
+As shown in this illustration the X axis is perpendicular to Y. Use tape or targets on the floor, as shown below, to set up and measure the O-X distance.
 The position of the origin can be relocated later.

-StarTracker follows the Right-Hand Rule; positive X to the right, positive Y forward and positive Z (H) up.
+StarTracker follows the Right-Hand Rule; positive X to the right, positive Y forward and positive Z up.